Pancreatitis: Causes

-Eighty percent of cases of pancreatitis are caused by alcohol or gallstones.
-Gallstones are the single most common cause of acute pancreatitis.
-Alcohol is the single most common cause of chronic pancreatitis.
-Triglyceride levels greater than 1000 mg/dL (11.29 mmol/L) is another cause.
+About 80 percent of pancreatitis cases are caused by gallstones or alcohol.
+Choledocholithiasis (gallstones in the bile duct) are the single most common cause of acute pancreatitis, and alcoholism is the single most common cause of chronic pancreatitis.
+Serum triglyceride levels greater than 1000 mg/dL (11.29 mmol/L, i.e. hyperlipidemia) is another cause.

+The mnemonic "GET SMASHED" is often used to help clinicians and medical students remember the common causes of pancreatitis: Gallstones, Ethanol, Trauma, Steroids, Mumps, Autoimmune, Scorpion sting, Hyperlipidemia, hypothermia or hyperparathyroidism, ERCP, Drugs (commonly azathioprine, valproic acid, liraglutide).

 Medications

 There are seven classes of medications associated with acute pancreatitis: statins, ACE inhibitors, oral contraceptives/hormone replacement therapy (HRT), diuretics, antiretroviral therapy, valproic acid, and oral hypoglycemic agents.
 Mechanisms of these drugs causing pancreatitis are not known exactly, but it is possible that statins have direct toxic effect on the pancreas or through the long-term accumulation of toxic metabolites.
 Meanwhile, ACE inhibitors cause angioedema of the pancreas through the accumulation of bradykinin.
 Birth control pills and HRT cause arterial thrombosis of the pancreas through the accumulation of fat (hypertriglyceridemia).
 Diuretics such as furosemide have a direct toxic effect on the pancreas.
 Meanwhile, thiazide diuretics cause hypertriglyceridemia and hypercalcemia, where the latter is the risk factor for pancreatic stones.

 HIV infection itself can cause a person to be more likely to get pancreatitis.
 Meanwhile, antiretroviral drugs may cause metabolic disturbances such as hyperglycemia and hypercholesterolemia, which predisposes to pancreatitis.
 Valproic acid may have direct toxic effect on the pancreas.
-There are various oral hypoglycemic agents that contributes to pancreatitis including metformin.
-But, glucagon-like peptide-1 (GLP-1) is more strongly associated with pancreatitis by promoting inflammation.
+Various oral hypoglycemic agents are associated with pancreatitis including metformin, but glucagon-like peptide-1 mimetics such as exenatide are more strongly associated with pancreatitis by promoting inflammation in combination with a high-fat diet.

 Atypical antipsychotics such as clozapine, risperidone, and olanzapine can also cause pancreatitis.